How SPOT Works¶

 An email enters SPOT through a mail retriever.
 A retriever is a small adapter that lives between the mail server and SPOT: it watches for new messages and hands each one to SPOT in a consistent shape, no matter where the message came from.
 Some retrievers sit inline on the SMTP path (so they can hold or tag a message before it reaches the inbox); others poll a mailbox after delivery.
 From SPOT's point of view, both styles look the same.

-Each email is then handed to a workflow ; an ordered set of stages that decides which analyzers should look at the message and how their answers should combine.
+The mail orchestrator hands the email to the analyzer orchestrator, which runs a workflow ; an ordered set of stages that decides which analyzers should look at the message and how their answers should combine.
 An analyzer is a single classifier with an opinion: a language-model analyzer reads the prose, a rule-based analyzer flags known patterns, an ML analyzer looks at structural features, a threat-intelligence analyzer compares URLs and senders to known-bad lists.
-Each analyzer returns a verdict and a confidence score; the workflow merges those into a single platform verdict.
+Each analyzer returns its own opinion and confidence score; the analyzer orchestrator combines those into a single platform verdict.

-The platform produces one verdict per email: a phishing decision (yes / no), a threat level (none / low / medium / high / critical), a confidence score, the indicators that drove the decision, and a recommended action (allow, flag, review, quarantine).
+The verdict is one decision per email: a phishing call (yes / no), a threat level (none / low / medium / high / critical), a confidence score, the indicators that drove the decision, and a recommended action (allow, flag, review, quarantine).
+The analyzer orchestrator hands it back to the mail orchestrator, which is responsible for applying it.
 When SPOT is running inline, the recommended action is applied straight away ; for example, by tagging the message with a header for downstream filtering or returning a temporary-failure to the sending server.
 When SPOT is running out-of-band, the verdict simply lands in the dashboard for human review.

 Every analysed email and its verdict is recorded so an operator can look at it later.
 The dashboard is the place where operators spend most of their time: searching emails, opening an analysis to see which analyzers said what, comparing related messages, and adjusting workflows when the policy needs to change.